minnahuang11/FinLLM-Leaderboard/README.md

 ## 🤝 How to Contribute
 We welcome contributions through:
-1. New financial datasets 📊
+1. New financial question sets and datasets 📊
 2. Model submissions 🧠
 3. Task proposals 💡
 4. Documentation improvements 📝